omundy/dig245-everyone-hearts-math/README.md

 # Everyone ♥ Math

-Create a dynamic web page that performs a math story problem.
+Work with a partner to create a dynamic web page that performs a math story problem.

 ![numbers](assets/img/colorful-numbers.png)